Digital Dental Lab 101: A Dentist's Guide

 Think about the common frustrations in a typical restoration workflow: impression distortions, costly remakes, long turnaround times, and extensive chairside adjustments.
 A digital lab directly addresses these pain points.
 Instead of shipping physical impressions and waiting days for them to arrive, you can send a perfect digital scan in seconds.
 This not only speeds up the entire process but also provides the lab with a more accurate starting point, leading to better-fitting prosthetics.
 Ultimately, partnering with a digital lab allows you to deliver higher-quality care, operate more efficiently, and create a better overall experience for everyone involved.

-Improve Precision and Reduce Adjustments
+Achieve Higher Precision and Fewer Adjustments

 One of the most significant advantages of a digital workflow is the incredible gain in precision.
 Digital scans capture patient anatomy with remarkable detail, eliminating the variables and potential distortions that come with traditional impression materials.
 This accuracy carries through the entire CAD/CAM process, resulting in restorations that fit perfectly from the start.
 In fact, studies have shown that digital methods can lead to 40% fewer crown remakes due to improper fit.
 This means you’ll spend far less time on frustrating chairside adjustments and more time on productive, revenue-generating procedures.
 A precise fit on the first try not only saves you valuable time but also builds patient confidence in your work.

-Speed Up Turnaround Times
+Enjoy Faster Turnaround Times

 In a traditional workflow, shipping physical impressions to and from a lab can add days to your case timelines.
 A digital dental lab eliminates this delay entirely.
 As soon as you complete an intraoral scan, you can send the digital file to your lab partner instantly.
 This immediate transmission allows them to begin working on the case right away, dramatically shortening the production schedule.
 Some digital labs can deliver crowns in as few as five days and complete full denture cases in just two appointments.
 Faster turnarounds mean your patients get their final restorations sooner, and you can complete cases more efficiently, opening up your schedule to see more patients.

-Lower Your Overhead Costs
+Reduce Your Practice's Overhead Costs

 While there's an initial investment in technology, switching to a digital lab can lead to substantial long-term savings.
 First, you can say goodbye to the recurring costs of impression materials and shipping fees.
 Second, the improved precision we talked about directly impacts your bottom line.
 Fewer remakes mean less wasted material and less unbillable chair time spent on adjustments.
 Faster turnaround times also contribute to a more efficient and profitable practice.
 By streamlining your workflow and reducing material waste, you can significantly lower your operational costs and allocate those resources to other areas of your practice.